Deathspike/crunchyroll.js/README.md

 Use the applicable instructions for the interface of your choice (currently limited to command-line).

-### Command-line Interface (`crunchyroll`)
+### Command-line Interface (`crunchy`)

 The [command-line interface](http://en.wikipedia.org/wiki/Command-line_interface) does not have a graphical component and is ideal for automation purposes and headless machines.
 The interface can run using a sequence of series addresses (the site address containing the episode listing), or with a batch-mode source file.
-The `crunchyroll --help` command will produce the following output:
+The `crunchy --help` command will produce the following output:

-    Usage: crunchyroll [options]
+    Usage: crunchy [options]

     Options: